 Moreover, the HFC-134a inversions with seasonally variable emissions (SEAS) reveal the existence of a seasonality pattern in the emissions in Switzerland.
-In both types of seasonal inversions with the high-resolution model (see Sect.
-2.6.6) there is a clear annual variability of HFC-134a with the peak during the summer months June-August (JJA)-433 \pm 94 Mg yr-1 for SEAS1 and 364 Mg yr-1 364 \pm 92 Mg yr-1 for the SEAS2 inversion- and the minimum during the winter-238 \pm 98 Mg yr-1 for the SEAS1 239 \pm 100 Mg yr-1 for the SEAS2 inversion.
+In both types of seasonal inversions with the high-resolution model (2.7.6) there is a clear annual variability of HFC-134a with the peak during the summer months June-August (JJA)- $433 \pm 94 \,\mathrm{Mg\,yr^{-1}}$ for SEAS1 and 364 Mg yr-1 for the SEAS2 inversion- and the minimum during the winter- $238 \pm 98 \,\mathrm{Mg\,yr^{-1}}$ for the SEAS1 $239 \pm 100 \,\mathrm{Mg\,yr^{-1}}$ for the SEAS2 inversion.
 This corresponds to a seasonal amplitude of approximately 1.3, which is similar to seasonal amplitudes obtained by Hu et al. (2017) for HFC emissions in North America.
-Given the relatively large a-posteriori uncertainties on seasonal emissions, summer and winter emissions are significantly different at the 95 % confidence level for the SEAS1 inversions, but not for the SEAS2 inversions.
 The spatial distribution of the emissions for the different seasons is similar, pointing to the conclusion that the emissions in all different seasons have the same sources, but the leakage of HFC-134a from refrigeration systems is higher when they are in use.
 According to the statistical measures used, the SEAS2 inversion is superior to the SEAS1, possessing a better correlation of the simulated values when compared to the observations and reduced χ^2 much closer to 1.
-The total annual emission estimate for the two inversions is 320 \pm 50 Mg yr-1 for the SEAS2 342 \pm 48 Mg yr-1 for the SEAS1 inversion, close to the BASE estimate.
+The total annual emission estimate for the two inversions is 320 \pm 50 Mgyr-1 for the SEAS2 342 \pm 48 Mgyr-1 for the SEAS1 inversion, close to the BASE estimate.
 Hence, there seems to be no big gain when we consider inversions with seasonality when the main target is the validation of annual total emissions.
 However, these simulations could help improve our understanding of the release mechanisms of these compounds.

-For the Additionally, the a-posteriori model performance slightly increased for all seasonal inversions compared to the annual mean, population-based inversions (see supplement Table S2).
-For the RMSE, the performance increase was in the order of 10 %, but was less pronounced for the correlation coefficient.
-SEAS2 inversions achieved a larger degree of freedom, but also revealed a χ^2 index considerably larger than 1, indicating some degree of overfitting.
 For the low-resolution model, a much smaller (insignificant) seasonal amplitude was obtained in the a-posteriori emissions.
 Whether this is due to the reduced ability of the model to realistically reproduce the diurnal mole fraction variability as compared to the high-resolution model (Katharopoulos et al., 2022) or to potential seasonal transport biases will need to be investigated in future studies.